 Closed Mondays and Tuesdays.

 The first Saturday of every month there is free admission from 5-7 pm plus special exhibitions!
+You can’t just show up though, you need to reserve a ticket online in advance.
 Read our guide to free museums in NYC to learn about more museums that have free days or no entry fee!

 Get tickets here or get the New York Pass which gets you access to 100+ attractions, including this one, for up to 10 days or up to 45% off savings on normal admission prices all with this mobile pass!